isomerpages/moe-sls-sandbox/_teacher-user-guide/Discover/(B2,1) Embed Whitelisted Websites (Enhanced).md

 ---
 <h1 class="page-title">Embed Whitelisted Websites</h1>

-<p>For tools indicated with *, students may need to access them using a laptop/desktop and to open the website in a new tab.</p>
+<p>To identify the newly whitelisted websites, press Ctrl+F and type "NEW!" in the search bar.</p>

-<p>Schools are advised to be mindful of age advisories (e.g. For ChatGPT, parental consent is required for children between 13 to 18) and the <a target="_blank" href="https://intranet.moe.gov.sg/etd/Pages/tfl_product_programmes_resources.aspx/">MOE AIEd Ethics Framework</a> (requires access to MOE Intranet) when using sites with AI affordances.
+<p>Schools are advised to be mindful of age advisories (e.g. For ChatGPT, parental consent is required for children between 13 to 18) and the <a href="https://intranet.moe.gov.sg/etd/Pages/tfl_product_programmes_resources.aspx/" target="_blank">MOE AIEd Ethics Framework</a> (requires access to MOE Intranet) when using sites with AI affordances.

 </p><p> If you have difficulties embedding whitelisted URL(s) in SLS lessons, you may&nbsp;email us&nbsp;at <a href="mailto:helpdesk@sls.ufinity.com">helpdesk@sls.ufinity.com</a>.
 </p>

-<p><u>Note</u>: If you are unable to embed a website, the website may have been <a target="_blank" href="/teacher-user-guide/discover/previously-whitelisted-and-non-whitelisted-websites/">removed from whitelisting</a>.
+<p><u>Note</u>: If you are unable to embed a website, the website may have been <a href="/teacher-user-guide/discover/previously-whitelisted-and-non-whitelisted-websites/" target="_blank">removed from whitelisting</a>.

 </p><h2 class="section-title">Whitelisted Websites and URLs (Using Site URL)</h2>
 <hr>